andreabubble/pdsnd_github/README.md

 Andrea's Project 3 submission for the Programming for Data Science Nano Degree project

 ### Description
-This project analyses data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+This project analyses data provided by **Motivate**, a **bike share system provider** for many major cities in the United States, to uncover bike share usage patterns.
 It compares the system usage between three large cities: Chicago, New York City, and Washington, DC.

 #### Statistics Computed
 Bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 This project provides the following information: